aburai/vue-autofocus/README.md

 # vue-autofocus

-## UNDER CONSTRUCTION - not ready to use
+## UNDER CONSTRUCTION - use at own risc and create issues

 ### Introduction

 `vue-autofocus` is a plugin for [Vue.js](http://vuejs.org).
 Features include:

-- many supported selectors to define control to focus
+- many supported selectors to query control to focus
+- options for finetuning (initDelay, focusDelay, refocusDelay)
+- option for debugging (logs focus workflow)

 ### Development Setup